How to Back Up Your Synology NAS to the Cloud

 The Benefits of Backing Up Your Synology DiskStation to the Cloud

 • Avoiding data loss: Obviously, this is first and foremost.
-Without an off-site backup, your on-site data, including data on your individual workstations and your NAS, is susceptible to things like floods, tornadoes, hurricanes, and wildfires.
+Without an off-site backup, your data, including data on your individual workstations and your NAS, is susceptible to things like floods, tornadoes, hurricanes, and wildfires.
 Because the NAS is always connected to your machines, it’s at risk of infection from ransomware attacks.
 And finally, the hard drives in your NAS can fail.
-Because your NAS is likely set up in a RAID, one drive failure might not affect your data.
+Because your NAS is likely set up in a RAID configuration, one drive failure might not affect your data.
 But, while one drive is down, your data is at a higher risk.
 If another drive were to fail, you could lose data.
-Keeping on off-site backup in cloud storage helps you avoid this fate.
+Keeping an off-site backup in cloud storage helps you avoid this fate.

 • Accessibility: With your data in the cloud, your backups are accessible from anywhere.
 If you’re away from your desk or office and you need to retrieve a file, you can simply log in to your cloud instance and pull that file down.

-• Security: Cloud vendors typically protect customer data by encrypting it as it travels to its final destination and/or when it is at rest on the vendors’ storage servers.
+• Security: Cloud vendors typically protect customer data by encrypting it as it travels to its final destination and/or when it’s at rest on the vendors’ storage servers.
 Encryption protocols differ between cloud vendors, so make sure to understand them as you’re evaluating cloud providers, especially if you have specific security requirements.

 • Scalability: As your data grows, your cloud backups grow with it.
 With cloud storage, there’s no need to invest in or maintain additional hardware to ensure your data is properly backed up.